 - 63. Most of the time in there people were vocal about injustices and things they felt were wrong.
-We didn't feel the need to hide things that had been done to us that were wrong. - One time hit me with the key, I told Morag he had whacked me with it and that my head was bleeding.
+We didn't feel the need to hide things that had been done to us that were wrong. - 64.
+One time Key, I told Morag he had whacked me with it and that my head was bleeding.
 I remember her taking me into the office and telling me not to say anything to my mum.
 She said it would just worry her. - Big Clark was an ex-constable.
 He was like a big grandfather type.
 I went to him the day after had been in my room.
 I approached him in the office and asked if I could speak to him.
 He put people out and asked me what the matter was.
 When I told him what had happened with he rubbished it.
 I told him about being locked in the cupboard and always hitting me with the key.
 He told me to 'man the fuck up'.

-66. I remember the boy sobbing in the toilet, breaking his heart talking about to a member of staff.
+to a member of staff.
 I could hear a female staff member saying that he shouldn't make up stories about people.
 It sounded like the boy was being questioned on what he was saying.
 I could hear he was saying similar things to what had happened to me.